-The role of the Company's Board of Directors is to formulate and pursue Group-wide strategies, oversee the management of operating companies, and carefully monitor the effectiveness of managers and directors from an independent and objective perspective, with a view to making the Group Philosophy a reality, contributing to the Group's sustainable growth and corporate value over the medium- to long-term, and improving profitability and capital efficiency.
+The role of Meji Holdings Co., Ltd. (the "Company") Board of Directors is to formulate and pursue Groupwide strategies, oversee the management of operating companies, and carefully monitor the effectiveness of managers and directors from an independent and objective perspective, with a view to making the Group Philosophy a reality, contributing to the Group's sustainable growth and corporate value over the mediumto long-term, and improving profitability and capital efficiency.

-Structure:
+Structure

-We recognize that diversity is an important element of the Group's management strategy.
-Therefore, while considering diversity such as their nationality, gender, or age, at least one-third of Board of Directors shall be independent outside directors.

-Director candidates are chosen considering diversity such as their nationality, gender, or age, and are nominated for their advanced knowledge and expertise in fields needed to realize the Meiji Group Vision 2026.
-These fields include areas such as business strategy, global business, sales and marketing, finance and accounting, HR and diversity, legal affairs and risk management, corporate communications, and sustainability.

-The Board of Directors should be consist of managing directors to oversee core operations, executives to manage operating companies, and non-executive directors including at least one-third of independent outside directors.
-Currently the number of Board of Directors would be around 10.

-The Board of Directors currently consists of four independent outside directors (including two female directors and one foreign director) and five internal directors for a total of nine directors.
+- We recognize that diversity is an important element of the Group's management strategy.
+Therefore, while considering diversity such as their nationality, gender, or age, at least one-third of Board of Directors shall be independent outside directors. - Director candidates are chosen considering diversity such as their nationality, gender, or age, and are nominated for their advanced knowledge and expertise in fields needed to realize the Meiji Group 2026 Vision.
+These fields include areas such as business strategy, global business, sales and marketing, finance and accounting, HR and diversity, legal affairs and risk management, corporate communications, sustainability, and digital. - The Board of Directors should be consist of managing directors to oversee core operations, executives to manage operating companies, and non-executive directors including at least one-third of independent outside directors.
+Currently the number of Board of Directors would be around 10. - The Board of Directors currently consists of four independent outside directors (including two female directors and one foreign director) and five internal directors for a total of nine directors.